0x1717/ssrf-via-img/README.md

 + I went through all converter processes in pandoc and calibre and found that this vulnerability exists in multiple converters.
 + In the table below, you can examine what types of ssrf are in which files.
++ You can also use the iframe tag instead of the img tag in calibre.

 | PANDOC | EPUB | ODT | DOCX | PPTX | FB2 |
 | --- | --- | --- | --- | --- | --- |